Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$

-Like URhGe, the heavy fermion paramagnet UTe$_2$ also exhibits a magnetic field-induced superconducting state for a magnetic field, $B$, applied along the hard magnetic direction, which in UTe$_2$ is the crystalline $b$-axis \cite{Ran2019Science,Ranfieldboostednatphys2019}.
-Bulk-sensitive $C_p(T,B)$ measurements have recently confirmed that this field-induced superconducting state (hereafter referred to as SC2) is a distinct thermodynamic phase from the zero-field superconducting groundstate (SC1) \cite{Rosuel23}.
-The field range over which SC2 is located is abruptly truncated at a threshold field $B_m \approx$~35~T, which marks the metamagnetic transition to a field-polarised (FP) paramagnetic phase \cite{Miyake2019,LinNevidomskyyPaglione20,Aoki_UTe2review2022}.
-The FP state in turn hosts yet another superconducting phase (SC3) over a narrow angular range in the $b-c$ rotation plane, which persists up to $B \approx$~70~T \cite{Ranfieldboostednatphys2019,helm2024,wu2024quantum}. $B_m$ decreases under the application of hydrostatic pressure, $p$.
-This leads to a reduction in the onset field of SC2, which in ambient pressure is located at $\approx$~15~T but after a relatively small compression to $p \approx$~0.3~GPa, $B_m \approx$~30~T and SC2 is stabilized in 0~T \cite{LinNevidomskyyPaglione20,Thomas2020,Aoki_UTe2review2022,kinjo2023SciAdv}.
+The heavy fermion paramagnet UTe$_2$ also changes into a different superconducting state for a magnetic field, $B$, applied along the hard magnetic direction, which in UTe$_2$ is the crystalline $b$-axis \cite{Ran2019Science,Ranfieldboostednatphys2019}.
+Heat capacity $C(T,B)$ \cite{Rosuel23} and NMR measurements \cite{Kinjo23PRB} have confirmed that this field-induced superconducting state SC2 is a distinct thermodynamic phase from the zero-field superconducting ground state SC1.
+Nuclear magnetic resonance (NMR) studies in magnetic fields $\parallel b$ showed no significant change in the Knight shift -- and hence in the local spin susceptibility -- on crossing into SC2 from the normal state.
+A change in the Knight shift was, however, observed, when UTe$_2$ changes from SC2 to SC1 \cite{Kinjo23PRB}.
+This indicates that the dominant spin component of the spin-triplet Cooper pair rotates from being $\parallel a$ in SC1 to $\parallel b$ in SC2 \cite{Kinjo23PRB}.
+At high fields, SC2 is abruptly truncated at a ceiling field $B_m \approx$~35~T, which marks the metamagnetic transition to a field-polarised (FP) paramagnetic phase \cite{Miyake2019,LinNevidomskyyPaglione20,Aoki_UTe2review2022}.
+The FP state in turn hosts yet another superconducting phase (SC3) for specific orientations of the magnetic field, which persists up to $B \approx$~70~T \cite{Ranfieldboostednatphys2019,helm2024,qcl}.